 So, you already purchased a breast pump, but you’re just realizing that you could have possibly gotten it for free through your insurance.
 That’s okay.
 The Breastfeeding Shop can help you get a breast pump reimbursement through Tricare.
 The process is pretty straightforward, but it becomes even easier with us on your side.
 We deal with insurance companies all the time.
 Thus, we can make sure that all the I’s are dotted, and all the T’s are crossed on your paperwork.
+You don’t want to miss out on the reimbursement because of a tiny mistake.

 Through your Tricare insurance, you should be able to acquire one breast pump per birth event.
 It doesn’t matter which type of Tricare plan that you have.
 Tricare also covers breastfeeding counseling as well as a number of breast pump supplies.
 This includes power adapters, tubing, valves, bottles, bottle caps, storage bags, splash protectors, and more.
 You can find out more about Tricare’s covered services here.